IsmailMohamed010/IsmailMohamed010/README.md

 - Judged contests and created sheets for training and ECPC problems.
 - Validated 90+ problems using critical thinking and high-quality feedback.
-- Improved problem accuracy to 80%, reducing participant issues by 90%.

 ## Education